 - Don’t Over bake – Follow the baking instructions given in the recipe card below for best results.
 This pizza has a relatively short bake time, but it’s the perfect amount of time to bake everything without over baking.

-- Can I Make this Ahead?
 I don’t recommend making the full pizza ahead, as the best way to enjoy it is fresh from the oven.
 You can, however, make the streusel a day ahead, storing it in the fridge in an airtight container.
 The caramel sauce can also be made up to 2 weeks ahead.

-- Is this a thick or thin crust pizza?
 The crust is closer to a thick crust pizza.
 It’s the perfect amount of crust to filling!

 - Caramel Sauce – Feel free to use store bought caramel in a pinch.
 But promise that next time, you’ll try my homemade sauce!